Color: Pale nickel yellow, lemon chiffon color with fast, continuous but oily legs.

 Finish: Long with sea salt, beeswax and crystallized ginger bits.
 Ground coriander and white pepper.

 Overall: This is a beautiful whisky to say the least...
-For some reason all the secrecy about not naming the distillery was pointing me to the direction of Clynelish and it definitely is not a bad guess but if this whisky is a Clynelish it is the peatiest one I ever tasted.
+All the secrecy about not naming the distillery was pointing to the direction of Clynelish even before I tasted it and I can say that it definitely is a very very good guess after tasting it but if this whisky is indeed a Clynelish it is the peatiest one I ever tasted.
 In the end who cares what it is...
 I loved it...
 Thanks again to Kate Watt sending me this sample for reviewing purposes.